 If you've been legally working in the United States and paying Social Security taxes (FICA or self-employment tax), chances are good that you're insured for Social Security disability benefits—even if you're not a citizen or permanent resident.
+But whether you can get paid those benefits depends on where you live and other conditions.
+There's a difference between whether you're eligible for SSDI benefits and whether you can be paid those benefits.

 If you have a green card (that is, if you're a lawful permanent resident) and you've worked long enough in a qualified job, you should be eligible for SSDI benefits.